frontendnetwork/faq/source/WHATWG.md

 ### Participate in the WHATWG

-More information on how to participate within the WHATWG can be found on [Participation - WHATWG](https://participate.whatwg.org).
+Information on how to participate within the WHATWG can be found on [Participation - WHATWG](https://participate.whatwg.org).

 ### Reference

-Read more about the WHATWG on their [Wikipedia Page](https://en.wikipedia.org/wiki/WHATWG), their [official FAQ Page](https://whatwg.org/faq), their [HTML Standard FAQ Page](https://github.com/whatwg/html/blob/main/FAQ.md) or their [Wiki](https://wiki.whatwg.org).
+Read more about the WHATWG on their [official FAQ Page](https://whatwg.org/faq), their [Wikipedia Page](https://en.wikipedia.org/wiki/WHATWG), their [HTML Standard FAQ Page](https://github.com/whatwg/html/blob/main/FAQ.md) or their own [Wiki](https://wiki.whatwg.org).

 <img src="https://faq.jokenetwork.de/img/logo_alt.svg" alt="Logo Alternative" width="100">